-- High concentrations of alcohol can be flammable and explosive. - Concentrated chemicals should be handled with care to avoid personal injury and damage to the environment during transportation, handling, and injection. - Drums of flammable liquids and associated equipment should be properly grounded to avoid electrical hazards. - Secondary containment of chemical storage tanks is necessary. - A Site Safety Plan prepared in accordance with OSHA 29 CFR 1910.120
+- Concentrated chemicals should be handled with care to avoid personal injury and damage to the environment during transportation, handling, and injection. - Drums of flammable liquids and associated equipment should be properly grounded to avoid electrical hazards. - Secondary containment of chemical storage tanks is necessary. - A Site Safety Plan prepared in accordance with OSHA 29 CFR 1910.120 treatment system